cruzerngz/remote_file_service/report/main.typ

 }
 ```

+#pagebreak()
 === Marshalling/Unmarshalling
+The terms "marshalling" and "unmarshalling" will be used interchangeably with "serialization" and "deserialization" throughout this report.

-Using the `serde` library as a backend, a custom marshalling and unmarshalling format is defined
+Using the `serde` library to provide helper macros, a custom data format is defined
 with the ability to marshall and unmarshall an arbitrary data type.
 This brings a lot of flexibility when defining custom payloads.
 ```rs